daixijun/mc-docs.zh-cn/articles/data-factory/connector-troubleshoot-guide.md

 ### <a name="error-code--adlsgen2invalidfolderpath"></a>错误代码：AdlsGen2InvalidFolderPath

-- 消息：`The folder path is not specified.
+- **消息**：`The folder path is not specified.
 Cannot locate the file '%name;' under the ADLS Gen2 account directly.
 Please specify the folder path instead.`

 ### <a name="error-code--adlsgen2operationfailedconcurrentwrite"></a>错误代码：AdlsGen2OperationFailedConcurrentWrite